Characterizations of Proportional Division Value in TU-Games via Fixed-Population Consistency

 \section{Introduction}

-The proportional division value is one of the simplest and most intuitive solutions in cooperative games with transferable utility (TU-games): each player receives a share of the grand coalition’s worth proportional to their stand-alone worth.
+The proportional division value is a simple and intuitive solution in cooperative games with transferable utility (TU-games): each player receives a share of the grand coalition worth in proportion to the player's stand-alone worth.
 Despite its intuitive appeal, it has received relatively less axiomatic attention compared to solutions such as the Shapley value \citep{Shapley1953} or other linear solutions.

-In this paper, we focus on the consistency properties satisfied by the proportional division value.
-In particular, we characterize it through \emph{fixed-population} consistency, which examines how a solution responds to changes in certain coalition worths while keeping the set of players unchanged.
-Unlike the classical notion of ``variable-population'' consistency, where some players may leave after receiving their payoffs, fixed-population consistency applies to settings in which the player set remains the same and only aspects of the game, such as specific coalition worths, are modified.
-Since in many applications the set of participants remains the same over time, this perspective provides a meaningful and natural benchmark for evaluating solution concepts, highlighting how a solution responds systematically and predictably to such changes.
-From a technical standpoint, fixed-population consistency may also require a distinct line of proof, since the techniques used in the variable-population case cannot always be applied directly.
+In this paper, we focus on \emph{fixed-population} consistency properties satisfied by the proportional division value.
+We use the term fixed-population consistency to refer to relational requirements that compare the solution across games defined on the same set of players.
+This differs from the classical notion of variable-population consistency, where some players leave after receiving their payoffs and the player set therefore changes.\footnote{For a discussion of various interpretations of consistency, see \citet{thomson2012ep}.} In our approach, the underlying game may be modified in a structured way, while the set of players is unchanged.
+Such modifications may concern the grand coalition worth, the decomposition and recomposition of a game, or the construction of a residual game after some players' payoffs have been fixed.
+The common feature of these requirements is that the solution should respond systematically to such structured changes in the game.
+This perspective is natural in environments where the same group of agents remains involved while the total value generated by cooperation, or the way this value is represented, may change.
+From a technical standpoint, fixed-population consistency may require a distinct line of proof, since the techniques used in the variable-population case cannot be applied directly.

-Our analysis proceeds along three lines.
-First, we introduce an axiom formalizing \emph{homogeneity} and another capturing a notion of \emph{normalization}, and show that these two axioms suffice to characterize the proportional division value (Theorem~\ref{thm:homogeneity}).
-The homogeneity axiom, \emph{grand-coalition homogeneity}, requires that if the worth of the grand coalition is scaled up or down by some factor, then each player’s payoff scales proportionally by the same factor.
-This captures scale invariance: the solution treats the problem consistently regardless of the magnitude of the grand coalition’s worth.
-The normalization axiom, \emph{grand-coalition normalization}, requires that if each player’s stand-alone worth is subtracted from the grand coalition’s worth, then each player’s payoff decreases by exactly that amount.
-This ensures that individual contributions are respected and that only the surplus (or deficit) generated through cooperation is allocated systematically.